Center for Empowering Victims of Gender-based Violence

 "Together We Heal, Together We Rise"

-Sponsors: Department of Criminal Justice, Center for Empowering Victims of Gender-based Violence (CEVGV), Department of Sociology
+Sponsors: Criminal Justice Program, Center for Empowering Victims of Gender-based Violence (CEVGV), Sociology Programs

 Special Thanks to the Provost’s Office, Office of Student Affairs, College of Arts, Humanities, and Social Sciences, Entrepreneurship Faculty Fellowship